Oil set for weekly fall on doubts over extent of OPEC cuts

 Oil prices are on track to end the week lower on lingering doubts over the extent of OPEC cuts, with sentiment worsened by concerns over the health of the Chinese economy after it reported the steepest falls in exports since 2009.

-Brent crude futures, the international benchmark for oil prices, were trading 20 cents down at $55.81 a barrel at 1004 GMT on Friday.
+Brent crude futures, the international benchmark for oil prices, were trading 60 cents down at $55.41 a barrel by 1220 GMT on Friday.

 Record Chinese crude imports of 8.56 million barrels per day (bpd) in December helped to buoy prices somewhat, traders said, but they could not hide underlying fears over the overall health of the world’s second-biggest economy.